matthewsanetra/blog/README.md

 To make a new post, simply create a new file in `src/content/blog/`.
 The frontmatter schema is defined in [src/content/config.ts](./src/content/config.ts).

+# Scheduled deployments

+This blog is deployed to [Cloudflare Pages](https://pages.dev/) and I have a `cron` job set to deploy daily at 15:00 UTC.
+I can also manually deploy whenever an urgent change is needed.

 # TODO

 ## Defo wants